 Your doctor or specialist nurse then gives you the chemotherapy.
-They put a liquid chemotherapy drug into the tube.
-The drug may be:
+They put a liquid chemotherapy drug into your bladder through the catheter.

 Your doctor or nurse may then remove the catheter.
 Or they might leave it in and clamp it.

 If they remove the catheter you have to try not to pass any urine for the next 1 to 2 hours.
 This gives the chemotherapy drugs time to be in contact with the lining of the bladder.
-Some hospitals may ask you to change position every now and again to make sure the drug reaches all parts of your bladder lining.
+Some hospitals may ask you to change position every now and again.
+This is to make sure the drug reaches all parts of your bladder lining.

 You then pass urine naturally to get rid of the chemotherapy drug.
 Or your nurse may drain it out through a catheter.

-Some hospitals allow you to go home with the medicine in your bladder if you live close by and are okay with the treatment.
+Some hospitals allow you to go home with the medicine in your bladder.
+For example, if you live close by and are okay with the treatment.
 Your team will let you know if you can do this.

 When you go home

 Having bladder cancer and its treatment can be difficult to cope with.
 Tell your doctor or nurse about any problems or side effects that you have.
 The nurse will give you telephone numbers to call if you have any problems at home.